-Because most kidney cancers do not respond well to traditional chemotherapy, research for kidney cancer focuses on using new and different treatments, immunotherapy, and targeted therapy.
+Because most types of kidney cancer do not respond well to traditional chemotherapy, research for kidney cancer focuses on using new and different treatments, immunotherapy, and targeted therapy.

 Targeted therapy.
 Several recently discovered drugs that affect the process of blood vessel development and/or cancer cell growth are being tested as treatments for kidney cancer.
 The early results from these clinical trials show that these types of drugs may be effective treatments for kidney cancer, and this is an area of rapid scientific change.
-Tivozanib (AV-951) is still in clinical trials but showing that it may be an effective treatment for kidney cancer.
 Many targeted therapies are being studied for use as adjuvant therapies, which are treatments given after the main treatment(s) to lower the risk of recurrence and to get rid of any hidden remaining cancer cells.
-Currently, there are no adjuvant therapies (treatments given after the main treatment to reduce the chance of cancer coming back by killing any remaining cancer cells) for kidney cancer that have shown significant benefit.
+Currently, there are no adjuvant therapies for kidney cancer that have shown significant benefit.

 Cancer vaccines.
 Cancer vaccines are treatments that help a person’s immune system fight cancer.
 Doctors are testing the use of several cancer vaccines to treat kidney cancer and prevent recurrence for people with later-stage renal cell carcinoma.
 One vaccine is made from a person's tumor and given after surgery, while others are made from proteins found on the surface of kidney cancer cells or blood vessel cells found in the tumor.